DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 1. **Authority Audit**: List all the external authorities you currently defer to.
 Ask: "What would I think/feel/do if this authority didn't exist?"
 2. **Internal Compass Calibration**: Before seeking external advice, spend 10 minutes in silence asking your own inner wisdom.
 3. **Guru Immunity**: When you feel drawn to worship someone, ask: "What quality do I see in them that I'm not recognizing in myself?"
-4. **Responsibility Reclamation**: Take back responsibility for your own spiritual development, health, relationships, and life direction.
+4. **Responsibility Reclamation**: Take back responsibility for your own consciousness development, health, relationships, and life direction.

 ###### The Sacrifice Compulsion Virus